abrox/StartTimer/README.md

 #FAQ
-Q:What are platforms supported ?
+Q:What are platforms supported ?\n
-A:I have tested with Ubuntu 12.04 basically this should work what ever platform python & pywiiuse are available.
+A:I have tested with Ubuntu 12.04 basically this should work what ever platform python & pywiiuse are available.\n

-Q:WHy this kind of projects ?
+Q:WHy this kind of projects ?\n
-A:Well what else nerd can do if need sail race timer? :-) Just for fun and do something with Python.
+A:Well what else nerd can do if need sail race timer? :-) Just for fun and do something with Python.\n